thanhltnws/test-ai/docs/architecture.md

 - **Two-layer idempotency in Transform Lambda** — S3 object tag `processed=true` is the file-level guard: on duplicate S3 events the tag is checked first and the Lambda returns early (Bedrock never called). `ON CONFLICT (source, source_id) DO UPDATE` in Aurora is the record-level guard: re-processing the same file overwrites existing rows with the latest extraction result rather than creating duplicates.
 The UPSERT semantics are intentional — re-running with an updated prompt or model produces better extractions that should replace the old ones.
 - **Dual prompt enrichment** — both Feature 1 and Feature 2 enrich the Bedrock prompt with context from Aurora (structured) and pgvector (semantic) before generating output.
 - **Feature 1 and Feature 2 are fully decoupled** — Dashboard reads pre-computed data (fast, stable).
 Chatbox runs real-time RAG (flexible, ad-hoc).
+- **Embedding model must be consistent between write and query** — the model used to embed `embedding_text` when writing to `signal_embeddings` / `insight_embeddings` must be the same model used to embed the user question at query time in the Chat Lambda.
+Mixing models produces incorrect cosine similarity with no error or warning.
+Full rule and checklist in [`docs/chat_optimization.md`](chat_optimization.md).

 ---